Does Carhartt Shrink? The Truth About Carhartt Durability

 Carhartt Force: Simplified Care

-Because Carhartt Force is a polyester-blend performance fabric, it is both shrinkage-resistant and quick-drying.
+Carhartt Force is a polyester-blend performance fabric that is both shrinkage-resistant and quick-drying.
 Machine wash warm, tumble dry on medium heat, and avoid ironing.
 That is the full care protocol for Force — no special considerations for shrinkage.

 Frequently Asked Questions